BibleWorks on Apple Silicon & Retina Displays

 Closing Thoughts

-For me the RDP session works very well and gestures from the Magic Mouse are translated into BibleWorks just fine, bidirectional clipboard copies out unicode no problem.
-I find this is actually superior over running a pure Windows host, because when you minimise or maximise BibleWorks *on Windows* it suffers from a caching oversight in its code: rapidly flickering and flashing as it redraws the interface elements.
+For me the RDP session works very well (using vanilla 1809 is the 'sweet spot' for Windows 10 not being as bloated but still having advanced RDP features prior versions lack) and gestures from the Magic Mouse are translated into BibleWorks just fine, bidirectional clipboard copies out unicode no problem.
+I find this is actually superior over running a pure Windows host, because when you minimise or maximise BibleWorks on Windows it suffers from a caching oversight in its code: rapidly flickering and flashing as it redraws the interface elements.
 Since minimising the RDP window on macOS isn't actually minimising BibleWorks inside Windows this is no longer an issue.
 This method is also able to future-proof the program as you can keep it running indefinitely on Windows 10 (no need for upgrading versions as the only thing the PC will be doing is running BibleWorks).
 It's nothing but a win/win/win, in my opinion.
+With the "true retina" modifications and monochrome colour inversion, I think it looks great.
+Of course, everyone's tastes vary.